-As a hayfever sufferer, I've always dreaded this pollen filled time of year.
+As a hay fever sufferer, I've always dreaded pollen.

 A couple of years ago I noticed that when I went on nights out if I drank gin or a gin-based cocktail I would feel fine the next day.
 This surprised me as I wouldn't regularly be a gin drinker and thought it would have given me a hangover.